vanilla/vanilla/README.markdown

 ## hotfix/x

-Hotfixes are branched from master and exist to fix small bugs that are detected in a release after it has been tagged in master.
+Hotfixes are branched from master and exist to fix small bugs that are detected in a release after it has been tagged in *master*.
 These branches are usually small and concise, and are merged back into *master* and *develop* once they are completed.
 They should never be new features.